pianomanfrazier/techblog/content/post/exceptions-considered-harmful.md

 These ideas are also being explored in other languages.
 Here are some libraries I found.

 [C++ std::optional](https://en.cppreference.com/w/cpp/utility/optional), `optional<T>`, is a safer way than just returning `null`.
 The optional can be empty or it can hold a value of type `T`.
 It does not hold an error message.
+This type is also called `Maybe` in [elm](https://guide.elm-lang.org/error_handling/maybe.html) and elsewhere.

 [C++ Result](https://github.com/oktal/result) is a header only library that implements Rust's `Result<T, E>` type.
 This type can hold the value or an error.

 [Python result](https://github.com/dbrgn/result) another Rust inspired result type.

-If you want to explore more typed functional programming in TypeScript, check out [fp-ts](https://gcanti.github.io/fp-ts/).
+If you want to explore more typed functional programming in TypeScript, check out [purify](https://gigobyte.github.io/purify/), [true myth](https://true-myth.js.org/), or the full featured [fp-ts](https://gcanti.github.io/fp-ts/).